-The Masters Surf Boat Race is conducted in seven total-age groups: 120 years or more; 140 years or more; 160 years or more; 180 years or more;

-200 years or more; 220 years or more; 240 years or more.
-The age group is calculated using the total of the ages of the four rowers in the crew and does not include the sweep.

-The sweep need not be a Masters competitor but must be proficient as a sweep.
+- The Masters Surf Boat Race is conducted in eight total-age groups: 120 years or more; 140 years or more; 160 years or more; 180 years or more; 200 years or more; 220 years or more; 240 years or more; 260 years or more.
+The age group is calculated using the total of the ages of the four rowers in the crew and does not include the sweep. - ii) The sweep need not be a Masters competitor but must be proficient as a sweep.
 The sweep is considered to be gender neutral with respect to participation in male and female events.
-Therefore a female could act as sweep with a male crew and vice versa.
+A female could act as sweep with a male crew and vice versa. - iii) The course shall be as for the Surf Boat Race (see diagram, p.
+155).

-SECTION 10 - ILS COMPETITION MANUAL FACILITY AND EQUIPMENT STANDARDS
+SECTION 10 - ILS COMPETITION MANUAL FACILITY AND EQUIPMENT STANDARDS AND SCRUTINEERING PROCEDURES

-FACILITY AND EQUIPMENT STANDARDS
+Section 10 FACILITY AND EQUIPMENT STANDARDS AND SCRUTINEERING PROCEDURES